clicon/clixon-controller/docker/README.md

 The Controller's entrypoint is overridden to create a keypair and install the public key on each of r1 and r2 such that the controller can perform passwordless authentication as user "noc".

-The docker-compose.yml assumes that the clixon/openconfig and clixon/controller images have alreay been built per instructions found elsewhere, or published to Dockerhub; that is, `docker-compose build` will not build them.
+The docker-compose.yml assumes that the clixon/openconfig and clixon/controller images have alreay been built per instructions found elsewhere, or published to Dockerhub; that is, `docker compose build` will not build them.

 ## Startup

 ```
-  $ docker-compose up
+  $ docker compose up
 ```

 Once the containers are running, the controller CLI can be run and devices added:

 ```
-  $ docker-compose up -d
+  $ docker compose up -d
   Creating network "docker_default" with the default driver
   Creating r2 ... done
   Creating r1 ... done